Even before 27-year-old Khanh Nguyen started cooking professionally, he had a specific goal.

 Thi Le beat him to it when she opened Anchovy in 2015 and introduced diners to blood-pudding lettuce cups and pate chaud (effectively a French-Vietnamese party pie).
 And yet, Melbourne remains noticeably short on South East Asian restaurants cooking and plating in the minimalist style of Embla and Marion et al.

-At Sunda, a sexy, two-week-old restaurant in Punch Lane, Nguyen smokes cigar-sized baby corn in its husk and lays it on a dark plate, creating a tiger-stripe effect.
+At Sunda, a sexy new restaurant in Punch Lane, Nguyen smokes cigar-sized baby corn in its husk and lays it on a dark plate, creating a tiger-stripe effect.
 Briny oysters get topped with curry oil and mounted on a little pillar of whipped eggwhite, salt and seaweed powder.
 And “Vietnamese coffee” is a textural dessert of wattle seeds, cacao nibs, chocolate-and-coffee ganache, coconut granita and condensed-milk ice-cream.

-This sort of thing can be expected from the Vietnamese-Australian, who moved to Melbourne five months ago after nearly a decade working with Sydney’s top chefs and restaurants: Luke Nguyen at Red Lantern, Justin North at Bécasse, Dan Hong at Mr Wong, René Redzepi at Noma Sydney, and Brent Savage at Cirrus and Bentley.
+This sort of thing can be expected from the Vietnamese-Australian, who moved to Melbourne seven months ago after nearly a decade working with Sydney’s top chefs and restaurants: Luke Nguyen at Red Lantern, Justin North at Bécasse, Dan Hong at Mr Wong, René Redzepi at Noma Sydney, and Brent Savage at Cirrus and Bentley.

 “A lot of the plating [at Sunda] is influenced by the Bentley Group.
 A lot of the techniques are influenced by them as well,” Nguyen says.
 “He does things that are distinctly Brent – no one else does it like that.”